FOOT CARE NURSE COURSE (PART 2)

 - Parking (if any)

 - Requests outside of normal course activities or outside of educational, technical, and administrative support schedules or activities as per the course outline (such as requests for remedial assignments, course transcripts, third party correspondence, letters, etc.).

-Should you wish to withdraw, note that tuition received is non-refundable.
+Tuition received is non-refundable and cannot be deferred.
 Tuition is allocated towards course expenses from the date of receipt, including room bookings, team hires and coordinating pre-course activities such as volunteer client bookings, etc. It is the student's responsibility to attend this course in its entirety for the dates and times registered to receive their final mark and certificate.

 Applicants currently registered in FCN Part 1 and meeting all other course prerequisites will be accepted to this course on the conditional basis that they complete FCN Part 1 with a minimum grade of 75%.
 If the minimum grade requirement is not achieved for FCN Part 1, applicants will have a choice to receive a refund for FCN Part 2 or defer their tuition to the next available Nelson/Castlegar FCN Part 2.

 Should Foot Care Kingston cancel FCN Part 2 due to low enrollment or any other unexpected reason, students will have the option to either be reimbursed for FCN Part 2 or transfer their tuition to another FCN Part 2 location in British Columbia.